openvinotoolkit/openvino_build_deploy/ai_ref_kits/conversational_ai_chatbot/README.md

 The _embedding model_ represents text data (both user queries and potential responses or knowledge base entries) as numerical vectors.
 These vectors are essential for tasks such as semantic search and similarity matching.

-The _reranker model_ is used in retrieval-augmented generation (RAG) configurations to reorder or "rerank" retrieved results, to make sure that the most relevant information is presented to the user.
+The _reranker model_ is used in retrieval-augmented generation (RAG) configurations to reorder or _rerank_ retrieved results, to make sure that the most relevant information is presented to the user.

 This conversion script handles the conversion and optimization of: